A Conversational Voyage with Herbie Hancock and Greg Bridges

 or $50 for 2 admissions and book:

-Herbie Hancock is an American pianist, keyboardist, bandleader and composer.
+Herbie Hancock is an internationally famous American pianist, keyboardist, bandleader and composer.
 As part of Miles Davis's Second Great Quintet, he helped to redefine the role of a jazz rhythm section and was one of the primary architects of the "post-bop" sound.
 He possesses a unique creative blend of jazz, blues, modern classical music (like Debussy and Ravel), and funk.
 Throughout his explorations, he has transcended limitations and genres while maintaining an unmistakable voice.
 His career spans five decades and includes 14 Grammy® Awards, including 2008 Album of the Year, River: The Joni Letters.

 Hancock's best-known solo works include "Cantaloupe Island", "Watermelon Man" (later performed by dozens of musicians, including bandleader Mongo Santamaría), "Maiden Voyage", "Chameleon", and the singles "I Thought It Was You" and "Rockit".
 Recently Hancock was named UNESCO Goodwill Ambassador for the promotion of Intercultural Dialogue.
 In 2013 he joined the University of California, Los Angeles faculty as a professor in the UCLA music department where he teaches jazz music.